JDDGA/KickTheBucketApp/README.md

 Instructions:

-Run in intelliJ to open, does not require and prerequisites.
+Run in intelliJ to open, does not require any prerequisites.

 Known Issues: